-- LIEMPTY: CIA cryptonym for photographic project aimed at the Soviet Embassy in Mexico City. - LIERODE: CIA cryptonym, pre-1964, for surveillance operation aimed at the Cubans in Mexico City. - LILYRIC: CIA cryptonym assigned to one of the three bases which provided photographic surveillance of the Soviet Embassy in Mexico City.
+LIEMPTY: CIA cryptonym for photographic project aimed at the Soviet Embassy in Mexico City.
+LIERODE: CIA cryptonym, pre-1964, for surveillance operation aimed at the Cubans in Mexico City.
+LILYRIC: CIA cryptonym assigned to one of the three bases which provided photographic surveillance of the Soviet Embassy in Mexico City.
+Classification (This form is to be used for material extracted from CIA-controlled documents.) - 302 - LIMERICK: CIA cryptonym meaning "Soviet".